This is our review of the U-Turn Orbit Plus Turntable

 - Our Verdict

-The Orbit Plus is an American made turntable from U-Turn Audio; it’s the mid-range product from brand (sitting between the Orbit Basic and Orbit Special).
+The Orbit Plus is an American made turntable from U-Turn Audio; it’s the mid-range product (sitting between the Orbit Basic and Orbit Special).
 It sports a sleek minimal design and manual belt drive, with the option for a built in pre-amp, that enables you to listen to your favourite records in no time at all.

 |Speed||33/45 RPM manual speed adjustment|